sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

-dealing, with a number of topics, if not the whole, of the [Pañca- rātra system.](# "Otto Schrader, Op. cit. pp, 2-3 ff.")
+dealing, with a number of topics, if not the whole, of the Pañca- rātra system.[^84]
      "of the principal subjects treated in the Pañcarātra, the scientific student will probably find it best to distinguish the following ten :-
      (1) Philosophy;
      (2) Linguistic occultism (mantra-śāstra);